 The BrainScope Advantage

 Brain injuries need prompt attention.
 And they aren’t always easy to detect.
 So it’s important to get any head injury checked.
 The most common option for head injury assessment today is to go to the emergency room for a CT scan.
-Now there is a new assessment option: the BrainScope® One head injury assessment device, available at your Urgent Care Clinic.
+Now there is a new assessment option: the BrainScope® One head injury assessment device.

 – VS –